 Difficulties You Might Notice in Baby During Wonder Week 19

 During this week, you might notice these things in baby:

 - Trouble Sleeping.
 I start with this one because it is the most noticeable of all of the troubles with Babywise moms.
-The baby who was sleeping perfectly suddenly starts taking short naps and/or waking up in the night.
+The baby who was sleeping perfectly suddenly starts taking short naps and/or waking up in the night and disrupting night sleep.

 - Clinging to mom.
 Your baby might only be happy with mom and might want to be held more than usual.

 - Crying easily.
 Your baby will probably cry more easily and seem more sensitive.
 You will probably find your baby will cry less when you are holding them if you focus on them fully (I am not making this recommendation, just an observation.
 Five weeks is a long time to hold baby all day and give her your full attention).

 - Shyness.
 Your baby may start to be shy toward strangers and show signs of separation anxiety.